Last Updated on 8th December 2021 by Mike@bitaboutbritain

 And so Charles Dickens modestly introduces us to his enduring ghost story of Christmas, ‘A Christmas Carol’.
 His ambiguous hope that neither the book, nor its haunting presence, would be easily laid down, or exorcised, has been realised more than he can possibly have imagined.
 Apart from the Nativity, it’s hard to think of a more seasonal yarn.

 A Christmas Carol is short, a novella, which apparently only took about six weeks to write.
 The idea behind it was partly to generate much-needed cash, because Dickens’ book sales were not going well at the time.
 Despite that, he insisted on an expensive binding with illustrations by John Leech, several in colour, and apparently paid for a good part of the publication himself.
 This was because his publishers, Chapman and Hall, were not enthusiastic about what they viewed as a slightly risky, novel, project for its time – a Christmas story.
 Published on 19 December 1843, the first edition of 6,000 sold out by Christmas Eve and, as far as I can make out, ‘A Christmas Carol – A Ghost Story For Christmas’ hasn’t been out of print since.
 It is a much a part of our Christmas as turkey and stuffing, has been translated into most languages and adapted for I don’t know how many film, theatre and TV productions.
-The book gives so much more than any audio-visual production can ever do.
+Yet the book gives so much more than any audio-visual production can ever do.
 That said, it is hard to beat the 1951 film starring Alastair Sim.
-The trailer for the 2019 BBC TV adaptation suggested something fashionably, but gratuitously, gritty – utilising all the special effects the budget would run to and promising, in a slow and husky faux American whisper, “Tonight you will not sleep.”
-Episode 1 was dreadful.
+The trailer for a 2019 BBC TV adaptation starring Guy Pearce suggested something fashionably, but gratuitously, gritty – utilising all the special effects the budget would run to and promising, in a slow and husky faux American whisper, “Tonight you will not sleep.”
+I thought it was dreadful version, needlessly vulgar and tediously intended to shock, but plenty disagreed.
+At least the 1992 ‘Muppet Christmas Carol’ starring Michael Caine, which many think is the ultimate reworking of the classic tale, is an uplifting, funny, experience.

 Stave One introduces us to Ebenezer Scrooge and reveals his miserly, cruel, and, frankly, nasty character.
 It is a foggy Christmas Eve.
 We see Scrooge, a misanthropic money-lender, in his chilly counting-house, famously dismissing the seasonal greetings of his nephew with, “Bah!
 Humbug!” and rejecting an invitation to Christmas dinner; telling gentlemen collecting for the poor and needy that those who can’t go to prison or the workhouse had better die “and decrease the surplus population” and deriding his underpaid clerk, Bob Cratchit for celebrating Christmas.
 Dickens makes it clear from the outset that Scrooge’s equally usurious partner, Jacob Marley, was dead.
 Dead as a door-nail (or, if you prefer, a coffin-nail).
 We learn that Marley died seven years ago this very night.
 And Marley’s ghost, condemned to walk the earth for eternity because his spirit did not go forth in life, as every person’s should, visits Scrooge to offer his old collaborator a chance and hope of avoiding Marley’s fate.
 Scrooge will be haunted by Three Spirits.
 Like wishes, spirits come in threes.